schmidtk/opensphere-jscodeshift/README.md

 ## Development Resources

-`jscodemod` is largely a wrapper around [`recast`](https://github.com/benjamn/recast), and neither API is particularly well documented.
+`jscodeshift` is largely a wrapper around [`recast`](https://github.com/benjamn/recast), and neither API is particularly well documented.
 Learning what's available is generally a practice of looking at existing examples, playing in the debugger, and searching something obscure in Google + 🙏.
 Below are some resources that may be useful in this process.

 - [AST Explorer](http://astexplorer.net/): Shows the abstract syntax tree of your code, and supports running jscodeshift transforms directly and displaying the result.
 - [js-codemod](https://github.com/cpojer/js-codemod/): Codemod scripts to transform code to next generation JS.